AliChoukatli/CyberShield-SOC-Lab/Documentation/01-Environment-Setup.md

 ---

 ## 1.5 Attacker VM Setup
-### Creation of RG-Attacker, the VM attacker-vm & Network
+### 🚀 Steps - Creation of RG-Attacker, the VM attacker-vm & Network
 - Go to Virtual machines > Create > > Create a new Ressource Group as 'RG-Attacker' and
 - Name the machine as 'attacker-vm'
 - On network tab > create a new vnet for windows > eg : attacker-vm-vnet > Review & Create